JIT Compiler

 The JIT compiler is BETA and under heavy development.
 It only intended for small sections of code, and JITed code may cause crashes and instability.
 See here for information on the current state of development

-Note: The JIT compiler is only enabled for bluetooth-capable official Espruino boards, although it may be rolled out to STM32-based boards like the Pico at a later date.
-It won't work on devices like ESP8266 or ESP32.
+Note: The JIT compiler is enabled for official boards (except the Espruino Original where there isn't enough Flash memory).
+It won't work on devices like ESP8266 or ESP32 that don't use ARM architecture.

 How do I use it?